Hello,

 If you did not have the `MySQLi` PHP module enabled Zenphoto would not use that library.
 If you have the PHP module but not the underlying support then you certainly cannot blame Zenphoto.
 If someone manually edited the configureation file to use that module it is again not Zenphoto's fault.

 I would suggest you get off your high horse and appologize to us for your tirade.
+Since apparently you set thing up yourself, you should at least do it correctly.

 It's easy to demonstrate for yourself: